24hourkirtan/audio-streaming-apis/pages/apis/playlists.md

   <h1  id="page-title">Endpoints > Playlists</h1>
 </div>

+The playlists collection holds all user defined playlists.
 Each user can create multiple playlists containing unlimited MP3 files.
+Authentication is required for all endpoints.

 <table id="tbl">
   <colgroup>